ryankinal/campaignnotes/l5r-lions/notes.md

 	* Exquisite clothing
 	* Hare Daimyo - Ozaki's father
 	* Told the story of our luck in finding and saving Ozaki
-* Kenji reveals that he saw Tomoeh in a vision
 * Guards provide a place for the ogre head
 	* Low-rank samurai brings laquered wooden box
 * Welcomed